Slider0007/AI-on-the-edge-device/docs/Installation/DeviceProvisioning/AccessPoint.md

 <img src="../../../images/initial_setup_wizard.jpg">

 Compare also [jomjol documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/#remote-setup-using-the-built-in-access-point).
-:warning: Be aware, not all content is
+Be aware, not all content is suitable for this fork.